komodorio/docs/docs/Learn/Actions.md

 To allow our users to close the troubleshooting loop through Komodor, we’re adding the ability to perform Actions through the platform.

-Using Komodor you can run multiple actions against your resources, you'll be able to easily track what was done and by whom.
+Using Komodor you can run multiple actions against your resource.
+You'll be able to easily track what was done and by whom.

 ## Prerequisites
 - Agent version 0.1.104